What to expect when you visit

 What about wheelchair accessibility and facilities?

-We have two wheelchairs – these will be cleaned after each use.
+We have two wheelchairs.
 Please advise us when you wish to leave so we can assist you in your departure, since the exit route along the track is not suitable for wheelchair users (we will guide you down a paved exit route).